 Custom AI for IT teams makes sense when:

-- You process 300+ helpdesk tickets per week and your auto-resolution rate with standard tools is below 25%
+• You process 300+ helpdesk tickets per week and your auto-resolution rate with standard tools is still low

-- You have a specific high-cost problem: recurring incidents that take 2+ hours each to diagnose, a security alert volume that consumes analyst hours, or a documentation gap creating operational risk
+• You have a specific high-cost problem, such as recurring incidents that take hours to diagnose, a security alert volume that consumes analyst time, or a documentation gap creating operational risk

-- Your environment has proprietary systems, custom integrations, or specialized data that standard tools don’t model well
+• Your environment includes proprietary systems, custom integrations, or specialized data that standard tools do not model well

-A useful pre-buy test: calculate what one engineer-equivalent costs in your environment ($90K-$130K fully loaded for mid-market).
-If the gap between your current auto-resolution rate and where you need to be costs more than that per year in misdirected engineer time, a custom build at $40K-$80K has a straightforward payback case.
+A useful pre-buy test is to calculate what one engineer-equivalent costs in your environment.
+If the gap between your current auto-resolution rate and your target state costs more than that each year in misdirected engineering time, a custom build may have a credible payback case.

-For the right environment, a custom AI build for IT typically focuses on one workflow first: a custom ticket classifier trained on your ticket history, a monitoring integration connecting your specific systems, or a security triage model trained on your alert patterns.
+For the right environment, a custom AI build for IT usually starts with one workflow first: a ticket classifier trained on your history, a monitoring integration across your systems, or a security triage model tailored to your alert patterns.
 Starting narrow and expanding is better than trying to automate everything at once.
 The same principle applies when deciding whether to hire internally or work with an agency.

 Implementation Risks and What Buyers Get Wrong

-Custom AI builds for IT operations have a strong track record when scoped correctly.
+Custom AI builds for IT operations can work well when scoped correctly.
 They also fail in predictable ways.

 Data quality is the most common blocker.
-A ticket classifier trained on 18 months of well-labeled data performs very differently from one trained on unlabeled, inconsistently categorized legacy data.
-Before scoping a build, audit your data: what’s labeled, what’s consistent, and what requires cleanup.
-Most IT teams underestimate this step by 2-3 weeks.
+A ticket classifier trained on well-labeled data performs very differently from one trained on inconsistent legacy categories.
+Before scoping a build, audit what is labeled, what is consistent, and what requires cleanup.

 Integration depth gets mispriced.
 Connecting an AI model to a modern SaaS ITSM is straightforward.
-Connecting it to a 15-year-old ERP with no public API is not.
-If your stack includes legacy systems, factor integration time into your build estimate, usually 30-40% of total project cost for complex environments.
-Realistic AI automation ROI examples break down where these costs typically land across different IT environments.
+Connecting it to a legacy ERP with no clean public API is not.
+If your stack includes older systems, factor integration time into your build estimate.
+Realistic AI automation ROI examples break down where these costs tend to show up.

 Staff adoption is underinvested.
-Engineers who have been doing manual ticket triage for years sometimes resist AI routing, especially if they’ve seen noisy automation create more work before.
-Plan for a 60-day calibration period, clear feedback channels, and metrics the team can see.
-The auto-resolution rate needs to be visible to everyone, not just the IT director.
+Engineers who have been doing manual triage for years can resist AI routing, especially if prior automation created more work instead of less.
+Plan for a calibration period, clear feedback channels, and metrics the team can see.

 Data privacy and compliance scope can expand.
-If AI ticket triage touches HR data, financial system access requests, or PII, your security and compliance scope for the build expands.
+If AI ticket triage touches HR data, financial system access requests, or PII, the compliance scope expands.
 Define data residency and access control requirements before scoping, not after.
-For regulated industries, this step determines whether a cloud-hosted or on-prem architecture is appropriate.

 We help businesses implement AI automation that actually works.
 Custom solutions, not cookie-cutter templates.